WPManageNinja/paymattic-docs/docs/payment-method-fields/integrate-payrexx.md

 ---
-title: "How to Integrate Payrexx in WordPress with Paymattic"
+title: "Integrate Payrexx with Paymattic"
 category: "Payment Method Fields"
 ---
-# How to Integrate Payrexx in WordPress with Paymattic
+# Integrate Payrexx with Paymattic

 [Payrexx](https://www.payrexx.com/) is a globally recognized fast and secure payment gateway that allows you to collect payments worldwide.
 You can accept payments through: